WillySwain/ParcelClassification/README.md

 # ParcelClassification
 ## How to run
-### For ResNet50:
+### For ResNet50 and VGG19:
 #### 1. Make sure the badpackages and goodpackages directories are empty in data/split data
-#### 2. Run all of the cells in order and a ResNet50 model will be trained on the data in the startingdata directory.
+#### 2. Run all of the cells in order and a ResNet50 and VGG19 model will be trained on the data in the startingdata directory.

 ### For YOLOv5:
 #### 1. Clone the official model from https://github.com/ultralytics/yolov5